|What is congestive heart failure? Causes Symptoms Diagnosis Treatment Home care|

 - Thoracentesis (as listed above).

-- Diuretics such as Furosemide will be prescribed to remove fluid by increasing urine output.
+- Diuretics such as Furosemide to remove fluid by increasing urine output.

 - Angiotensin-converting enzyme inhibitor (ACE inhibitor).
 These drugs help to relax blood vessels and lower blood pressure.